foxlet/macOS-Simple-KVM/windows-install.md

 ```
 cd /mnt/c/users/WINDOWS_USER_NAME/Documents/OneClick-macOS-Simple-KVM
 ```
-And run setup.sh to finish the setup and run the macOS VM!
+And run `./setup.sh` to finish the setup and run the macOS VM!
+When it finishes, it might say acces denied.
+If it does, run `sudo ./basic.sh`